Information recoverability of noisy quantum states: Introduction

-\emph{Preliminaries.---}Before introducing our results, we set the notation and define several quantities that will be used throughout this paper.
-We use symbols such as $\mathcal{H}_A$ and $\mathcal{H}_B$ to denote finite-dimensional Hilbert spaces associated with quantum systems $A$ and $B$, respectively.
+Before introducing our results, we set the notations and define several quantities that will be used throughout this paper.
+We use symbols such as $\mathcal{H}_A$ and $\mathcal{H}_B$ to denote finite-dimensional Hilbert spaces associated with systems $A$ and $B$, respectively.
 We use $d_A$ to denote the dimension of the system $A$.
-The set of linear operators acting on $A$ is denoted by $\cL_A$, and the set of Hermitian operators acting on $A$ is denoted by $\cL^{\rm H}_A$.
+The sets of linear and Hermitian operators acting on $A$ are denoted by $\cL_A$ and $\cL^{\rm H}_A$, respectively.